tnear/linux/gdb.md

 ## Watchpoints
 A watchpoint (or *data breakpoint*) is a way to pause execution when the value of an expression changes.

+### Types
+- Hardware watchpoint: uses special CPU debug registers to monitor memory. x86 contains 4 of these debug registers (`DR0-DR3`).
+They have minimal performance impact.
+- Software watchpoint: after each instruction, gdb checks if watched memory changed.
+If so, it triggers pauses at the watchpoint.
+They have significant performance impact (often over 100x slowdown), but are always available.

 ### Watch the value of a single variable
 Execution will pause when the value of the variable `foo` changes.
 ```